Thank you for your interest in the Master of Studies in Law in Taxation.

 One letter of recommendation is required for application to the MSL program.
 More details about the process for submitting these letters can be found in the Application Instructions.

 We require original, official transcripts issued from the degree-granting institution for all undergraduate and graduate degrees conferred or in progress.

 Please fill out our NYU Law transcript form and give it to the student records office at each post-seconday school you have attended.
 More details on this process can be found in the Application Instructions.

 - Spring 2019 Entry: November 1, 2018

-All applicants must submit the online application and $80 application fee (including the required electronic attachments) on or before the deadline.
-Any required materials submitted by mail must be received at NYU Law on before the deadline.
+All applicants must submit the online application (including the required electronic attachments) on or before the deadline.
+Any required materials submitted by mail must be received at NYU Law on or before the deadline.